 The reference is to peace.
 Disagreements between husband and wife can be resolved through open conversations.
-It is important to know what each member of the family thinks, how they see the world, what they feel.
-Then there will be far less misunderstandings.
+Knowing what each family member thinks, how they see the world, and what they feel is essential.
+Then there will be far fewer misunderstandings.

 For example, a situation where one spouse has an addiction.
-Disagreements about the addiction can be resolved.
-This requires that both husband and wife have the goodwill and the desire to free themselves from sin, from addiction.
+Disagreements about addiction can be resolved.
+This requires both husband and wife to have the goodwill and the desire to free themselves from sin and addiction.

-Not to remain silent, not to pretend not noticing, but to discuss the situation openly.
+Not to remain silent, pretend not to notice, but discuss the situation openly.
 Pray to the Lord and seek professional help.
-There are many really effective tools available today.
+There are many practical tools available today.

 But there is one Exception